CBP Officer

 There are also other specialty teams where you patrol the airport in vehicles, perform hot stops, interview subjects etc. Those positions, however, are few far and between at airports.

-Asked by tom almost 9 years ago
+Asked by Mando about 9 years ago

 I just wanted to know what the CBP jobs are like in the airports and what kind of education you need to go about getting for a career?
 Thanks.

-Asked by Chrissy almost 9 years ago
+Asked by Chrissy over 9 years ago

 The airport can get fairly boring.
 For the first several years of your career, you will be posted at "Primary" where you either grant admission to alien's (Entry for US Citizens) or refer suspect individuals for further scrutiny.